Ocular prosthesis: Conical orbital implant (COI) and multipurpose conical orbital implant (MCOI)

 The safe and effective sphere (still popular and easy to use) was supplemented with the pyramid or COI implant.
 The COI has unique design elements that have been incorporated into an overall conical shape, including a flat anterior surface, superior projection and preformed channels for the rectus muscles.
 5-0 Vicryl suture needles can be passed with slight difficulty straight through the implant to be tied on the anterior surface.
 In addition, this implant features a slightly recessed slot for the superior rectus and a protrusion to fill the superior fornix.

-The newest model is the multipurpose conical orbital implant (MCOI), which was designed to address the issues of the postoperative anophthalmic orbit being at risk for the development of socket abnormalities including enophthalmos, retraction of the upper eyelid, deepening of the superior sulcus, backward tilt of the prothesis, and stretching of the lower eyelid after evisceration or enucleation.
+As of 2005 the newest model is the multipurpose conical orbital implant (MCOI), which was designed to address the issues of the postoperative anophthalmic orbit being at risk for the development of socket abnormalities including enophthalmos, retraction of the upper eyelid, deepening of the superior sulcus, backward tilt of the prothesis, and stretching of the lower eyelid after evisceration or enucleation.
 These problems are generally thought to be secondary to orbital volume deficiencies which is also addressed by MCOIs.
 The conical shape of the MCOI more closely matches the anatomic shape of the orbit than a spherical implant.
 The wider anterior portion, combined with the narrower and longer posterior portion, allows for a more complete and natural replacement of the lost orbital volume.
 This shape reduces the risk of superior sulcus deformity and puts more volume within the muscle cone.
 Muscles can be placed at any location the surgeon desires with these implants.
 This is advantageous for cases of damaged or lost muscles after trauma, and the remaining muscles are transposed to improve postoperative motility.
 In anticipation of future peg placement there is a 6 mm diameter flattened surface, which eliminates the need to shave a flat anterior surface prior to peg placement.

 Both implants (COI and MCOI) are composed of interconnecting channels that allow ingrowth of host connective tissue.
 Complete implant vascularization reduces the risk of infection, extrusion, and other complications associated with nonintegrated implants.
-And both implants produce superior motility and postoperative cosmesis.
+Additionally, both implants produce superior motility and postoperative cosmesis.